-First and foremost, this sauce is delicious!
+One word: YUM!
+First and foremost, this Heart Healthy Chocolate Date Sauce is delicious!
 It’s chocolaty, and creamy, and sweet, and perfect for almost anything you’d use regular chocolate sauce for.

 I started with dried dates.
 Get the whole ones that are pitted.
 Don’t get the little pieces that are rolled in oat or rice flour.
 Dates are naturally sweet, with a high sugar content.
 But don’t let that worry you.
 As a whole food, these little beauties pack a serious nutritional punch!
 Yes, they are a good source of fiber, but they are very high in potassium.
 Remember that potassium helps lower your blood pressure, working as a check-and-balance for sodium.
 Few people consume enough potassium, so this is a great help!
 Dates are also a source of iron, magnesium, copper, and several B vitamins.